-4.25 Settlement boundaries are a well-used planning tool that helps define those built-up areas where further infill development will in principle be acceptable, subject to site specific considerations which would include aspects such as environmental constraints, safe access and impact on local character.
-The current settlement boundary (as established in 2003) has been assessed and is considered to remain fit for purpose.
-No boundary changes have been made in respect of the site-specific allocations, as the exact settlement boundary is better established once the developments are built-out (and can be done at the next review of this Neighbourhood Plan or through the Local Plan Review).
+4.24 Settlement boundaries are a well-used planning tool that helps define those built-up areas where further infill development will in principle be acceptable, subject to site specific considerations which would include aspects such as environmental constraints, safe access and impact on local character.
+The settlement boundary set in the adopted Local Plan (as established in 2003) has been assessed and is considered to remain broadly fit for purpose, with boundary changes made in respect of the site-specific allocations (but excluding the rural affordable housing exception site).